codewitharjun214/NetflixClone/README.md

-# NetflixClone
-only using html and css
+# NetflixClone using html and css